kvasdopil/ui-gen/README.md

   - All entries maintain consistent width (space reserved for menu button)
   - All dropdown menu items have cursor pointer styling

-- Separation of concerns: UI generation logic in API route, rendering in components, viewport management in page component, persistence in storage abstraction
+- Separation of concerns: UI generation logic in API route, rendering in components, business logic in custom hooks, viewport management composed from hooks, persistence in storage abstraction

 ## Development